ocean-perception/bayesian-inference/README.md

 ## Main program:

-The main program is called `bnn_inference` and it is used to dispatch the other three commands.
+The main program `bnn_inference` is used to dispatch the other three commands.
 To see the list of available commands, run:

 ```bash
 $ bnn_inference -h